-- Confirm that the operating system keyboard language settings match the student’s physical keyboard and the VM keyboard language settings
+- Confirm that the operating system keyboard language settings match the lab end user’s physical keyboard and the VM keyboard language settings.

 - Disable the screensaver, or set the screensaver to a static image or solid color.
 If the Secure Remote Access (SRA) browser client is left open on an idle tab, screensavers with moving or changing images can unnecessarily consume bandwidth.

 - Confirm that the VM doesn’t have any unwanted automatic sleep, hibernate, or shut down settings.
 Skytap honors the guest operating system settings, and will suspend the VM if it enters “sleep mode.”
 Similarly, Skytap powers off or shuts down the VM if the operating system hibernates or shuts down.

 - Use 16-bit display settings (instead of 32-bit display settings).
 This will also reduce the amount of bandwidth consumed during the browser client session.